abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 <img src="/images/img-1.jpg" width="648" height="338">

-The code looks deceivingly simple but to understand how things actually work requires a deeper understanding of Spark RDDs, Spark's Scala based functional API, as well as Page Ranking formula.
-In a [previous article](https://github.com/abbas-taher/scala-eclipse-spark-hortonwork-project-setup)I have described the steps required to setup the project in Scala IDE for Eclipse and run the code on Hortonworks 2.5 Sandbox.
+In a [previous article](https://github.com/abbas-taher/scala-eclipse-spark-hortonwork-project-setup) I have described the steps required to setup the project in Scala IDE for Eclipse and run the code on Hortonworks 2.5 Sandbox.
 Here are shall take a deep dive into how the algorithm works and try to uncover its implementation detail and how it actually runs.

 ## Contents:
 - How the Algorith Works